 While the traditional Ukulele is exactly what you would expect it to be, the baritone uke resembles more of a travel guitar than the Hawaiian instrument.
 We’ve also seen the emergence of the Banjolele, a hybrid mix of banjo and ukulele.

-Currently, there are four standard types of Ukulele – soprano, concert, tenor, and the baritone.
-We've decided to add the Sopranino on this list due to its emergence and popularity in recent times.
+This article will focus on the four standard types of Ukulele – soprano, concert, tenor, and baritone.
+We’ve also briefly added the Sopranino to this list due to its emergence and popularity in recent times.